New Year’s Resolutions Approved by Grandmas

 Modern grandmothers do everything.
 They run businesses and run for office.

-There are grandmothers in Congress and on the Supreme Court.
+There have been grandmothers in Congress and on the Supreme Court.

 Grandmothers run marathons, teach yoga, and compete in ballroom dancing (like me).